dotnet/aspire/docs/open-telemetry-architecture.md

 # Aspire OpenTelemetry architecture

-Aspire apps are configured by default to collect and export telemetry using [OpenTelemetry (OTEL)](https://opentelemetry.io/).
+An Aspire goal is apps are easy to debug and diagnose.
+Towards this goal, Aspire apps are configured by default to collect and export telemetry using [OpenTelemetry (OTEL)](https://opentelemetry.io/).
 Additionally, Aspire local development includes UI in the dashboard for viewing OTEL data.

+This document details how OpenTelemtry is used in Aspire apps.

 ## Telemetry types